marswon0/heart_disease_analysis/README.md

 - To install the required packages, run ```pip install -r requirements.txt```
 - To run a specific model, execute the jupyter notebook accordingly

-## Reference

-For more information about this project, please check out this [report paper](https://github.com/marswon0/heart_disease_recognition/blob/4c5babe3b714034d97a0a31cad2e4c826a31ded2/Assets/Paper/Heart%20Disease%20Recognition.pdf).